User guide v2.x

 https://demo.openkm.com:8080/OpenKM

-After you set your configuration values, a folder called OpenKM is created in your user My documents folder.
-In this OpenKM folder, a configuration file called openkm.xml and another file called document.xml is created that the OpenKM Add-in uses to store some document editing information.
+After you set your configuration values, a folder called OpenKM is created in your user My Documents folder.
+In this OpenKM folder, a configuration file called openkm.xml and another file called document.xml are created; the OpenKM Add-in uses them to store some document editing information.
 You should not edit or delete these files.

 Profiles Configuration